karloconk/karloconk/README.md

 ### 🤓 Some things about me:
 ---

 - 🦾 Just finished working on my VFS final project (check it out below).
+Update: It's nominated for Unity Awards 2021 🎉🎊.
 - 🌱 I’m currently learning more Unity, Unreal, AR and checking out new Swift features.
-- 🔮 I’m looking to expand my knowledge on C++, Swift, AR, Unreal and Unity.
+- 🔮 I’m looking to expand my knowledge on C++, C#, Swift, AR, Unreal and Unity.
 - 🐶 Ask me about my doggies.
 - 🐱‍👓 Reach me on my Linkedin.
 - 🎹 I also make music as a hobby.
 That's my SoundCloud 👉 <a target="_blank" href="https://soundcloud.com/dr-kalavera">